lnorgaard/Asciibird/README.md

 1. Clone the repository

-2. Navigate inside Asciibird
+2. Navigate into Asciibird

 3. Type "make ./showAsciimation" and ENTER

 4. Type "./showAsciimation" and ENTER

-5. Use the up and down arrows on your keyboard
+5. Use "w" to move the bird up and "s" to move it down